BitzArt/OCPI.Net/README.md

 - ### OCPI Contracts
   This package contains OCPI JSON ViewModels (a.k.a.
 DTOs)

-- ### 🚧 OCPI Endpoints (Work in Progress)
+- ### Versioning
-  Create OCPI Endpoints.
-Built-in routing and versioning.
-  Functionality based on Asp.Net Core Minimal APIs.
+  Mark Controllers with `OcpiEndpoint` attribute to get automated OCPI version fetching.

 - ### 🚧 Validation (Work in Progress)
-  ViewModel validation utilizing FluentValidation.
+  OCPI Contract validation.

 - ### OCPI Errors
   Throw predefined OCPI Exceptions to get OCPI error results, or create your own custom exceptions.

 ## Extra

-The package is under heavy development, consider current functionality ALPHA and subject to changes.
+The package is under development, consider current functionality subject to changes.

 Any contributions, suggestions and feature requests are welcome.